AqwamCreates/DataPredict/docs/API/Models/AdvantageActorCritic.md

 #### Parameters:

+* lambda: At 0, the model acts like the Temporal Difference algorithm.
+At 1, the model acts as Monte Carlo algorithm.
+Between 0 and 1, the model acts as both.
+[Default: 0]

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
+[Default: 0.95]

 #### Returns: